Private Mortgage Lenders in Ontario

 Buying Land

 Private lenders do more than just lend out mortgages.
 Buying land in Ontario is something that banks are reluctant to finance.
-This is especially true to raw land that has no utilities, road access, or structures.
-Private lenders in Ontario are much more willing to provide land loans for those that are looking to purchase land.
+This is especially true of raw land that has no utilities, road access, or structures.
+Private lenders in Ontario are much more willing to provide land loans for those who are looking to purchase land.

 Private lenders often require you to present an exit strategy that details how you will repay the loan.
 For those looking to buy land, borrowers might be planning to develop the land and construct houses, or hold the land as an investment.